 1. COVID-19 vaccination for children is safe.

 Before recommending COVID-19 vaccination for children, scientists conducted clinical trials.
-Then, the U.S. Food and Drug Administration (FDA) determined the Pfizer-BioNTech COVID-19 vaccine is safe and effective, and authorized it for emergency use in children.
+Then, the U.S. Food and Drug Administration (FDA) determined the Pfizer-BioNTech and Moderna COVID-19 vaccines are safe and effective, and authorized it for emergency use in children.

 Ongoing safety monitoring shows that COVID-19 vaccination continues to be safe for children and that the benefits of COVID-19 vaccination outweigh the known and potential risks.